 - Project managers keep everyone on track, fostering communication.

 The deliverable here is a solid foundation—a blueprint that aligns the product with market expectations and sets the stage for development.
 We can view this as the concept validation phase, ensuring the idea is both feasible and valuable.
+For teams pursuing Concept to production services, this stage locks down the requirements that will drive all downstream decisions.

 Stage 2: System Architecture: